 Using a person-centred approach to personality, a diverse range of studies (Asendorpf and van Aken (1999); Dubas, Gerris, Janssens & Vermulst (2002); Hart, Hofmann, Edelstein, & Keller, (1997); and Robins, John, Caspi, Moffitt, & Stouthamer Loeber (1996)) have identified three, not four, major personality types in children: Resilients, Overcontrollers and Undercontrollers These have been characterised in terms of Block and Block’s (1980) constructs of ego-resiliency and ego-control, and have been shown to demonstrate consistent patterns of the Big Five personality traits.
-The findings, in line with Block and Block’s (1980) theoretical assumptions, suggest that ego-resilliency has an inverted U-shaped relationship with ego-control, demonstrating one well adapted personality type and two maladaptive types.
+The findings, in line with Block and Block’s (1980) theoretical assumptions, suggest that ego-resiliency has an inverted U-shaped relationship with ego-control, demonstrating one well adapted personality type and two maladaptive types.
 These findings have been replicated across gender, culture, race, language, differing assessors and through the use of different methodologies and assessment tools.
 These types also appear to be predictive of developmental outcomes with results suggesting that they are likely to constitute a core set of generalizable personality typologies that may exist into adulthood and be predictive of adult functioning.

 Aim and Scope of the Literature Review

-The primary aim of this systematic review is to consider the utility of the above personality type in understanding adult mental health problems.
+The primary aim of this systematic review is to consider the utility of the above personality typology in understanding adult mental health problems.
 As such, the review aims to consider the ability of childhood personality types to predict adult mental health difficulties; to ascertain the replicability of the above three personality types in a broad range of adult populations, utilising a range of measures and methodologies, and to review the use of personality types within clinical population groups.
 Additionally, this review aims to identify specific gaps in the literature that may require further investigation.
 To date, no review has collated the adult literature on this topic and considered the clinical implications of the findings.

 Search Strategy

-In order to carry out a systematic search of the literature, the bibliographic databases Web of Science (all databases, including Medline) and PsychInfo were searched for all articles citing the Robins et al. (1996) article, as this was the first article to report on the empirical replication of the resilient, undercontrolled and overcontrolled personality types and therefore marks a start point in the development of this literature.
+In order to carry out a systematic search of the literature, the bibliographic databases Web of Science (all databases, including Medline) and PsychINFO were searched for all articles citing the Robins et al. (1996) article, as this was the first article to report on the empirical replication of the resilient, undercontrolled and overcontrolled personality types and therefore marks a start point in the development of this literature.
 Additionally, a systematic search using the electronic bibliographic databases PsychINFO, PsychARTICLES, Web of Knowledge, Medline and Embase was conducted.
 The literature on specific diagnoses was not identified with search terms in order to keep the review focussed.
 In the early stages of searching it was found difficult to discriminate particular diagnoses linked with this form of typology and to include all would have made the review unmanageable and lacking in focus and quality.
 The exception was substance abuse, as this is a behaviour that has been clearly associated with control issues.
 Therefore the following terms generally related to mental health and control were used rather than diagnoses, but specifically including substance abuse as a behaviour: ‘Overcontrolled’, ‘Undercontrolled’, ‘Overcontroller’, ‘Undercontroller’, ‘Mental Health’, ‘Disorder’, ‘Psychopathology’, ‘Maladaptive’, ‘Substance Abuse’, ‘Substance Misuse’, and ‘Diagnosis’.
 Combinations of search terms were searched across all fields (including title, abstract, and keywords).
 Reference lists from identified studies were searched for additional relevant articles that met the inclusion criteria.
 Local experts in the field also provided relevant literature.
 The original search was completed in 2013 as the review was submitted as part of a Doctorate in Clinical Psychology.
 A cited-by search was performed in April 2016 to update the review prior to publication.
 Specifically, all previously included papers were searched to find papers which had referenced them since 2013 which could be included in this review.